bluefroguk1/empire-dump/content/Wiki/The Nations/Wintermark/Wintermark groups.md

 *Location: Skymark
 *Traditions: Mixed
 *Thane: Wren Ironclaw
 Years ago, the founders of the hall fled from unknown threats from the shores of the Gullet, abandoning their Fleets behind and travelling inland to find a new home.
 There they found a home on the shore of one of the lakes of Skymark.
 They also found the "''ironclaw crabs''" which were monstrous crustaceans with shells as hard as iron and claws able to slay lightly armoured foes.
 The founders of the halls hunted the crabs to extinction, eating their flesh and remaking the shells left behind to serve as rudimentary armour.
-They chose to take Ironclaws as the name of their hall, acknowledging the beasts that they saw as their greatest [[Challenge]].
+They chose to take Ironclaws as the name of their hall, acknowledging the beasts that they saw as their greatest Challenge.
 The Ironclaws are now a stalwart people with experience in both welfare and warfare.
 They accept refugees, understanding the suffering that comes with being forced to flee your home.
 The hall has a strong preference towards the virtues of Loyalty and Prosperity; those in the hall are encouraged to consider where their loyalties lie, and to use their wealth to support those struggling.
 Since first visiting Anvil during the Winter Solstice 383YE, their Ambitions have grown.
 The Ironclaws seek to further their connections, businesses and Prosperity with the best and brightest that the Empire has to offer, while still remaining loyal to the traditions of their hall, the nation of Wintermark and the Empire as a whole
 ### Kingfishers of Fisk
 * Location: Wittal Grove
 * Traditions: Mixed
 * Thane:
 The hall was formed in 383YE by some of the most prominent tradespeople and ritualists of Fisk, the Kingfishers seek to enhance the Prosperity and influence of their home by bringing their wares and expertise to Anvil.
 At the core of the hall is a coven of Autumn ritualists, who work to enhance the many businesses and fleets based in Fisk.
-An unusually high number of the hall members are of [[Cambion]] [[Lineage]].
+An unusually high number of the hall members are of [[Cambion]] Lineage.
 Among the trades represented in the Kingfishers are shipwrights and papermakers, who take advantage of the abundance of timber Forested from Wittal Grove, food importers, who have easy access to the Marches and lands beyond the Westmere, and the herbalist, mystics, and apothecaries who maintain traditional local practices.
 ## Halls of Sermersuaq
 ### Fjellreven